kalisio/kdk/docs/guides/development/setup.md

 While it is a WIP and not yet pushed to NPM, or when developing, please use the following process.

 ::: tip
-Since 07/2018 we recommand using our [CLI](https://github.com/kalisio/cli) but you can still proceed manually as explained below.
+We recommand using our [CLI](../../tools/cli.md#kdk-cli) but you can still proceed manually as explained below.
 :::

 First clone all the modules/plugins you need and use [yarn/npm link](https://docs.npmjs.com/cli/link) to make them globally available to your Node.js installation: